 You can connect with him on Twitter (@noel_llopis)

 This blog is created and maintained by Carter Thomas, a mobile enthusiast, and good vibration specialist.
-He writes about articles how to make and market an app.
-He provides a complete information about strategy and on ways to ideate an innovation.
+He writes about articles on how to make and market an app.
+He provides complete information about strategy and on ways to ideate an innovation.
 It is a resource which can help developers to understand all about business and act accordingly.
 Connect with him on Twitter (@carterthomas)

 Ray Basile has started this blog in June 2007 just after the launch of the iPhone.
 He has been a dedicated Apple iOS follower and has been early adopter of the technology.
 He is a certified Machead who is mad about Apple’s product and its culture.
 He is a professional social media consultant and a music branding specialist for large retailers.
 He often writes about iPhone unique accessories which are available in the market.
 Connect with him on Twitter (@mrbesilly) for sure.